mypsycho/SwingAppFramework/README.txt

 is required.
 I hope the client code will be significantly reduced once migration perform.

-The main idea are:
+The main ideas are:

-- No need to invoke resource manager in most case : as a component enters in the hierarchie of view, the resource manage is automatically called.
+- No need to invoke resource manager in most case : as a component enters in the hierarchy of an application view, the resource manage is automatically called.
   If the Locale of the component is changed, the content is also updated.

+- Locale is automatically propagated :
+  In AWT, locale is propagate from parent to child
+  In Swing, locale is specific to all components.
+With application in multi-language, it may be a nightmare.

 - Properties descriptions support nested properties, beans are created by reflection.
   Arrays and maps are supported (see Apache common-beans)